WASP-69: Planetary system

 The planetary atmosphere is extremely hazy and contains a partial cloud deck with cloud tops rising to a pressure of 100 Pa.
 Its composition is mostly hydrogen and helium, and sodium was also detected in low concentration.
 The sodium may originate from volcanic moons, not from the planet itself.

-By 2021, the presence of hazes in atmosphere of WASP-69b was confirmed, along with the solar or super-solar water abundance.
+By 2021, the presence of hazes in atmosphere of WASP-69b was confirmed, along with a solar or super-solar water abundance.

-In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.